Predicting Exporters with Machine Learning: Robustness checks

 So far, we adopted a relatively standard $80-20$ random partition of the firms in the sample at our disposal when training our model \citep{athey2021using}.
 Therefore, our first concern here is to cross-validate our choice by repeating the prediction exercise other four times with a similar random partition.
+We want to check that our high prediction accuracy is not due to a fortunate selection of the training-and-testing partition.
 Any time, we train on a random $80\%$ of the dataset that we consider as in-sample information, then we test the accuracy of our predictions on the rest $20\%$, which we take as out-of-sample information.
 We show in Table \ref{tab:bart_mia_cv} how we obtain similar performance scores across all exercises, and we pick BART-MIA once again as the most predictive algorithm.
 We conclude that previous results had not been driven by a specific selection of training \textit{vis \'a vis} testing data.

 Our second concern is that prediction accuracies are robust to different definitions of exporters.
 So far, we defined an exporter as any firm with positive exporting revenues.
 Here, we will define an exporter as a firm whose export share over total revenues is higher than a specific minimum threshold, to make our results robust to the presence of so-called \textit{passive exporters} \citep{geishecker2019one}, i.e., domestic firms that engage in one-off exporting events.